All you need is just a little patience.

 Misaligned Dirt Bike Graphics

 This is one of the biggest issues and the old saying "practice makes perfect" definitely rules here.
 Find a place that's comfortable with lots of room.
 Some riders lay graphics down on plastic already installed on the dirt bike.
 If you can do it this way, more power to you.
-However, this method is more constricting and other bike parts could get in the way.
-Standing over the top of a piece of plastic resting on a table top allowing you to move uninhibited is your best bet to reduce or eliminate misaligned graphics.
+However, this method proves more constricting and other bike parts could get in the way.
+Standing over the top of a piece of plastic resting on a table top allowing you to move uninhibited offers your best bet to reduce or eliminate misaligned graphics.

 Bubbling